libmanuk/OhmsImport/README.md

 # Omeka MySQL Change

-In order to accomodate OHMS XML files with lengthy transcripts, the following MySQL database change is necessary.
+In order to accommodate OHMS XML files with lengthy transcripts, the following MySQL database change is necessary.

 In the 'omek_sessions' table, the field with Name 'data' should have Type set to 'mediumblob'.